Looking for tips on things to do in Honolulu?

 Why visit Honolulu?

-Honolulu, Hawaii needs little introduction — it offers a beautiful, sunny beach vacation for visitors from northern climes, but as the capital of Hawaii, it also offers so much more in terms of the arts, culture, shopping and nightlife.
+It offers a beautiful, sunny beach vacation for visitors from northern climates, but as the capital of Hawaii, it also offers so much more in terms of the arts, culture, shopping and nightlife.

 Only in Honolulu will you be able to swim at an idyllic beach, visit the only royal palace in the U.S., have your pick of dim sum, Korean, Vietnamese, Thai or Hawaiian food for lunch, and in the evening, go salsa dancing, clubbing, or listen to live jazz — all in one day.